isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2022-07-22-my-blog-setup.md

 Then, I thought to write it my own in Github Pages.
 I found this more simple and easy.

-First, I created a jekyll site with minima theme and did some customization.
-After few month, I found it cluttered by trying to filiing up more on to the site.
+First, I created a Jekyll site with minima theme and did some customization.
+After few months, I found it cluttered by trying to filiing up more on to the site.

 Then, I went to React on Github Pages as it is easy for me to style, but after complete revamp, I found it is hard for me to write articles.